bumbu/svg-pan-zoom/README.md

 * 'center' must be true or false.
 Default is true.
 * 'beforeZoom' must be a callback function to be called before zoom changes.
 * 'onZoom' must be a callback function to be called when zoom changes.
+* 'beforePan' must be a callback function to be called before pan changes.
 * 'onPan' must be a callback function to be called when pan changes.

 Public API